 Housing Grant Scholarship Program - Starting in fiscal year 2005, in an effort to maintain the affordability of residence hall room rents, the Authority implemented a general rent increase sufficient to fund a \$300,000 housing grant scholarship program.
 This program has grown each year and has recently been funded at about \$2.0 million each fiscal year.

 Debt Service Obligations

-The following table sets forth for each year ending May 1 the amounts required for the payment of debt service for all outstanding Bonds, as of the delivery date of the Series 2019C Bonds.
+The following table sets forth for each year ending May 1 the amounts required for the payment of debt service for all outstanding Bonds.